 The word ‘crisis’ has a wide range of meanings and it’s well used in the media to catch the reader’s attention.
 Lately, the terms ‘political crisis’, financial ‘crisis’ and ‘constitutional crisis’ appear almost daily in media headlines.
 In a previous life, the term ‘crisis management’ was used daily in the work I was undertaking as I went from problem to problem, dampening or putting out fires (….. that’s a metaphor!).
 Thinking back, my adrenaline (epinephrine), norepinephrine, and cortisol must have been very busy!

-What is ‘Carcinoid Crisis’?
+What is (so called) ‘Carcinoid Crisis’?

 Why does it happen to some NET Patients?